 Dog Walk Series (suitable for all forms of babies – human and fur)

-As part of my series on family-friendly dog walks in and around Chandlers Ford in Hampshire, I am now bringing you my fourth recommendation – the great Holly Hill just outside Fareham.
+So as part of my series on family-friendly dog walks near Chandlers Ford, I am now bringing you my fourth recommendation – Holly Hill just outside Fareham.

-As a busy mum of two children and one fur baby and a photographer, I love mixing up my dog walks and trying to visit a range of places, so I love discovering new places that are as good for the children as they are for the dog.
-We all get bored going to the same places and several people have asked for recommendations, so I thought I would write down my thoughts and opinions, as concisely and informatively as possible.
+As a busy mum of two children and one fur baby, I love mixing up my dog walks and trying to visit a range of places.
+I love discovering new places that are as good for the children as they are for the dog.
 My previous blogs have focussed on Farley Mount in Winchester, Testwood Lakes in Totton and Lakeside in Eastleigh.

 Why Holly Hill?